OpenTekHub/cryptobot/README.md

    ## Usage
    Here are the available commands:
    ```
    /start: Initiate the bot.
    /help: Get help about how to use the bot.
    /price: Fetch real-time cryptocurrency prices (Bitcoin, Ethereum, Litecoin).
+   /convert <crypto> <currency> <amount>: Convert a cryptocurrency to another currency based on the current price.
+   /setalert <crypto> <price> <above|below>: Set a price alert for a cryptocurrency (above or below a specified price).
    ```